Developing in C for the ATmega328P: Edit

 Terminal Commands Cheatsheet

-Description Command or key Comments
+Description Command/key Comments

 Change directories cd Use to change folders